crypticCaroline/ms1-plantfactory/README.md

 Code Institute README Template

-W3schools - for various code information
+W3schools - for various code information.

-Font Awesome - CDN for icons used in the project
+Font Awesome - CDN for icons used in the project.

-Google Fonts - CDN for fonts used in the project
+Google Fonts - CDN for fonts used in the project.

-Images taken from unsplash - see Imagary for links
+Images taken from unsplash - see Imagary for links.

-Freepik - pattern background
+Freepik - pattern background.

+Rob Beaney -  for testing and reporting any bugs or issues.

+Anthony Lomax - for testing and reporting any bugs or issues and giving me feedback on usability.

+Harry Smith - for pointing out issue with carousel text taking a moment to change to uppercase.

+Full Stack Developers WhatApp group (memebers of the codeinstitute slack community) - for taking the time to test the website and point out some padding issues on different resolutions, pointing out the testimonal landscape bug, also for pointing out the social links were not working.

 ### Code :